 - Fill in the Support4work application form, including attaching any supporting documents

 - Provide your bank details on your business letterhead

 - Review your application

 - Check the declaration boxes

-- Ask the injured person to fill in of the Support4 Work application form- injured person consent
+- Ask the injured person to fill in the Support4 Work application form- injured person consent

 - Submit the application to SIRA at firstname.lastname@example.org

 On receipt of your application you will be sent a confirmation email.
-All fields of the application form must be completed.
+All fields of the application form must be completed and supporting documents attached.
 Incomplete applications will not proceed.

 SIRA may contact you if additional information to support your application is required.